mysticweed/mysticweed/README.md

 <img src="https://64.media.tumblr.com/6246d90d8e8b995a7a913bee98847c60/6907fb039a742f24-03/s2048x3072/c6a3c99a0c1f512ccdcdd95f803e0d07a44bba5b.pnj">

-zoophiles,maps,proshippers,darkshippers,homophobic,transphobic,weirdos (nsfw freaks), basic dni, minors, anti therian, anti furry, 4lung suppoters (4lung is a zoophile and groomer, for context you can find a doc explaining it since im way to lazy to find a doc) Other than that, i barely care about who interacts with me lol,, i just would be uncomfortable if you were on my dni list yet you interacted.
+zoophiles,homophobic,transphobic,weirdos (nsfw freaks), basic dni, minors, anti therian, anti furry, 4lung suppoters (4lung is a zoophile and groomer, for context you can find a doc explaining it since im way to lazy to find a doc) Other than that, i barely care about who interacts with me lol,, i just would be uncomfortable if you were on my dni list yet you interacted.

 ##  🟣 ${\textsf{\color{purple}INTERACT!!!/FANDOMS}}$  𓈒  )